1. What are the subtle energy systems in the body?

 After it is awakened, the rate at which the Kundalini rises is dependent on the disciple’s continuous and ever increasing efforts in spiritual practice.

 3.3 Recommended way to awaken and channelise the Kundalini

 Whatever the spiritual path, when there is spiritual growth the Kundalini rises.
-SSRF recommends regular spiritual practice as per the six basic principles of spiritual practice to help awaken the Kundalini naturally.
+SSRF recommends regular spiritual practice as per the six basic principles of spiritual practice to help Kundalini awakening naturally.
 Here the unmanifest Guru Principle or the Teaching Principle of God itself awakens the Kundalini.
 As it is awakened by the Guru’s grace then it automatically travels upwards and transforms the seeker spiritually.

 On the other hand, if it is thrust upon a seeker as in shaktipat, i.e. when someone is suddenly given an excess of spiritual energy, while the experience is very engaging and can be almost addictive, only ever increasing amounts of spiritual practice both at a qualitative and quantitative level assure that the continual grace of the Guru Principle leads the Kundalini on the right path and strengthens the seeker’s faith.